-(2) Market value of share based awards (DSUs) is based on the closing price of the Company's shares on December 31, 2020 of \$1.49 per share.
-DSUs are not exercisable until a director leaves the Board.
-Such value will not be realized until. and may be valued at more or less depending on the price of the shares at the time, the Director exercises the share based award.
+(2) Market value of share based awards (DSUs) is based on the closing price of the Company's shares on December 31, 2022 of \$0.52 per share.
+DSUs are fully vested at the time of grant and not exercisable until a director leaves the Board.
+Such value will not be realized until, and may be valued at more or less depending on the price of the shares at the time, the Director exercises the share-based award.

-(3) In 2019, the long-term equity grant that was intended to be granted in December 2019, but due to a Company-imposed blackout, was deferred and subsequently granted on February 25, 2020 under provisions of the stock option and PSU plans.
+(3) In 2019, the long-term equity grant that was intended to be granted in December 2019, but due to a Company-imposed blackout, was deferred and subsequently granted on February 25, 2020 under provisions of the stock option and DSU plans.